The world has changed

 Today, to become global leaders, students need not only the core functional disciplines that professional schools offer, but also a deep understanding of the broader architecture of global society and the forces that shape it.

-The University of Toronto’s Munk School of Global Affairs combines training in analytical methods and practical management skills with an immersion in the latest thinking on global issues.
+The University of Toronto’s Munk School of Global Affairs and Public Policy combines training in analytical methods and practical management skills with an immersion in the latest thinking on global issues.
 The Master of Global Affairs degree positions graduates to accelerate their careers in business, government and NGOs, as these sectors pursue their strategies in an increasingly interconnected and multipolar world.

-The Munk School of Global Affairs is a hub for scholars and practitioners at the forefront of research, debate, and action in global affairs.
+The Munk School of Global Affairs and Public Policy is a hub for scholars and practitioners at the forefront of research, debate, and action in global affairs.
 Against the backdrop of one of the world’s most diverse cities, the University of Toronto’s new professional school is curating a vital dialogue about the challenges, organizations, and ideas that are reshaping the international landscape—creating an environment which will equip students to thrive in a world where working internationally demands not only professional skills but strategic agility and cultural fluency.

 Immersed in this unfolding conversation, students enhance the value they derive from their formal studies even as they expand their networks to include hundreds of global alumni, scholars, mentors, and employers.